DAGAMBA: Discography

 Since their formation, DAGAMBA has released six albums.
 In 2012 they released an album called “New life”.
 Their album presentation happened in a restaurant called “Ar mani atkal runā kaijas” (“Gulls talk to me again”).
 Dagamba's second album “Recycled” (2015) includes compositions from ballet “Romeo and Juliet” and Johann Sebastian Bach, Friedrich Georg Hendel music that are combined with jazz and rock and roll pieces.
 In 2016 group released an album “Seasons”.
 Many artists performed at the album release concert - Aminata Savadogo, Ralfs Eilands and “Latvian Voices”.
 The group's fourth album Ludwig van Rammstein (2017) was mostly made by combining classical musician Ludwig van Beethoven music with the metal group Rammstein's music.
 The fifth studio album, Dagamba feat.
 Tchaikovsky, released in 2019, features compositions by Pyotr Ilyich Tchaikovsky reimagined in a fresh and modern sound.

-Bach Against the Machine, Dagamba's sixth and latest album, released in 2023, represents a clash of centuries.
-In this new concert program, the music of the father of classical music, the great composer Johann Sebastian Bach, is fused with the work of one of the world's most influential rock bands, Rage Against The Machine, in a way that is uniquely characteristic of DAGAMBA.
+Bach Against the Machine, Dagamba's sixth and latest album, released in 2023.

 Concerts

 In 2017 they had concerts in several cities in Latvia (Riga, Jelgava, Rezekne, Ventspils, Liepaja, Cesis) to promote their album “Ludwig van Rammstein”.

 On April 12, 2019, Dagamba hosted one of their largest concerts in Latvia, making their debut at "Arena Riga" with a crowd of approximately 7,000 attendees.
 The event featured performances from their latest album, Dagamba feat.
 Tchaikovsky, as well as some of their most popular compositions from previous albums.
 The concert opened with a performance by the string quartet "Sotto Voce," who played original Tchaikovsky music.
-Throughout the evening, Dagamba was joined by guest artists, including the ethnic music group "Tautumeitas," violinist Daniils Bulajevs, double bassist Alise Broka, the Riga Dome Boys Choir, rapper Mesa, and dancers choreographed by Liene Grava..
+Throughout the evening, Dagamba was joined by guest artists, including the ethnic music group "Tautumeitas," violinist Daniils Bulajevs, double bassist Alise Broka, the Riga Dome Boys Choir, rapper Mesa, and dancers choreographed by Liene Grava.

 The group has also performed several times in Russia to promote their album Seasons, Ludwig van Rammstein and Dagamba feat Tchaikovsky.
 They have also had concerts in Estonia, Turkey and Australia.

-The largest concert to date took place on June 3, 2023, at the Mežaparks Great Bandstand, the largest open-air concert venue in Latvia.
+The largest concert to date took place on June 3, 2023, at the Mežaparks Great Bandstand.
 The event featured the band's latest concert program, "Bach Against the Machine."
-With this concert program, Dagamba has completed an extensive tour across Latvia, China, Lithuania, Estonia, Poland, and Germany.
+With this concert program, Dagamba has completed a tour across Latvia, China, Lithuania, Estonia, Poland, and Germany.